UK Section Guide to UK Managers

-This page outlines what is expected of a board member and how the running of the section is planned to minimise the amount of hassle and timely activities…..
+This page outlines what is expected of a Manager of the section and how the running of the section is planned to minimise the amount of hassle and timely activities…..
 As we all have very busy lives outside SMPTE.

 The role is defined by the Membership Operations Manual (OM) - and these notes just add to and explain aspects on how the UK Section operates.
 At all time the OM take precedence

-The Chairman and Hon sec/ treasurer have the heaviest work load – but in simple terms the Chairman is the figure head – and the Hon secs the managing director who usually helps out with all aspects of the running of the section.
+The Chairman and Hon sec/ treasurer have the heaviest work load – but in simple terms the Chairman is the more of a figure head but has ultimate responsibility for section operation – and the Hon sec/ Treasurer the managing director who usually helps out with all aspects of the running of the section.

 A manager or a committee members is expected to

 • Attend all (most) Board meetings 5 or 6 time a year

 • Attend many Meetings – once a month and the Regional Seminar